Raphaël Guerreiro

-Raphaël Adelino José Guerreiro (/pt-PT/; born 22 December 1993) is a professional footballer who plays as a left-back or midfielder for Bundesliga club Bayern Munich and the Portugal national team.
+Raphaël Adelino José Guerreiro (/pt-PT/; born 22 December 1993) is a professional footballer who plays as a left-back and midfielder.

 He began his career at Caen, signing in 2013 with Lorient where he made his Ligue 1 debut.
 In June 2016, he joined Borussia Dortmund, going on to win two DFB-Pokal and the 2019 DFL-Supercup while totalling 224 games and 40 goals.
-He moved to Bayern Munich in 2023 on a free transfer.
+He moved to Bayern Munich in 2023 on a free transfer, claiming four trophies during his spell including the 2024–25 and 2025–26 national championships.

 Born in France, Guerreiro represented Portugal at under-21 and senior level, first appearing for the latter in 2014.
 He was part of their squad at two World Cups and two European Championships, winning Euro 2016.

 Club career

 Caen

 Born in Le Blanc-Mesnil, Seine-Saint-Denis to a Portuguese father and a French mother, Guerreiro played youth football for three clubs, finishing his development at Caen after signing in 2009 at the age of 15.
 After starting as a senior with the reserve team, he made his professional debut in the 2012–13 season, appearing in all the games and failing to start only once in an eventual fourth-place finish in Ligue 2; he was also elected to the Team of the Year.